wolfpepper/loffe_fishing/README.md

 # loffe_fishing
 Fishing script made by Loffe.
-This edition is made by LifeGoal!
+This edition is a Translation To English by Wolfpepper!

 Requires [es_extended](https://github.com/ESX-Org/es_extended)